waku-org/nwaku/apps/liteprotocoltester/README.md

 | --log-level | Log level for the application | DEBUG |
 | --log-format | Logging output format (TEXT or JSON) | TEXT |

+### Specifying peer addresses

+Service node or bootstrap addresses can be specified in multiadress or ENR form.

+### Using bootstrap nodes

+There are multiple benefits of using bootstrap nodes.
+By using them liteprotocoltester will use Peer Exchange protocol to get possible peers from the network that are capable to serve as service peers for testing.
+Additionally it will test dial them to verify their connectivity - this will be reported in the logs and on dashboard metrics.
+Also by using bootstrap node and peer exchange discovery, litprotocoltester will be able to simulate service peer switch in case of failures.
+There are built in tresholds for service peer failures during test and service peer can be switched during the test.
+Also these service peer failures are reported, thus extening network reliability measures.

 ### Docker image notice